Research Areas

 jessemartinez77 [at]ucla.edu

-Emma finished the first year of her graduate studies at UCLA following an undergraduate degree at Northwestern University.
-During her time at Northwestern Emma worked in the Pinkett Labs with a focus in molecular biosciences and chemotherapeutics.
+Emma completed her undergraduate degree at Northwestern University and M.M. at UCLA.
+During her time at Northwestern Emma worked in the Pinkett Lab with a focus in molecular biosciences and chemotherapeutics.
 Emma additionally spent time in the SONIC/ATLAS lab collaborating with NASA’s long-range space missions, working in both Russian and English as part of the HERA research project.
 Outside of the lab, Emma is pursuing an active career in trumpet performance whilst feeding a graduate-school-level caffeine addiction.

 ecb1820 [at]ucla.edu